Legal Forms You Need for Running an LLC

 While meetings are common when you run a business, it's not always necessary to hold a meeting to come to a resolution.
 If a decision can be made without a meeting among the company members, an LLC Consent in Lieu of a Meeting can serve as an agreement among members regarding a specific decision.
 Using this form can expedite decisions that require quick action.

 A Profit and Loss Statement, or P&L, gives you a clear picture of your company's profitability and is an essential document for any business venture.
 This form measures and reports your company's expenses and revenue during a specific period and gives the facts about your company's financial state.
 The P&L includes your net sales, gross margin, net profit, cost of goods sold, and expenses.

 LLC Organizational Meeting Minutes

 When you form an LLC, you must abide by certain guidelines to maintain limited liability protection.
 One of those guidelines is keeping detailed, accurate records of company meetings.
 The LLC Organizational Meeting Minutes form enables you to keep accurate minutes of official meetings, so the company's decisions and actions can be documented as a permanent record.

 Running an LLC can be an exciting, lucrative, and satisfying experience.
 When you decide to start your own Limited Liability Company, make sure to fill out all the necessary paperwork.

-It helps to know there is guidance about what forms you need to fill out to make your LLC compliant.
+It helps to know there is guidance about what forms you need to fill out to keep your LLC in good standing.
 Here at 360 Legal Forms, we're happy to answer any questions you have about the required forms you need for setting up your Limited Liability Company.
-Sign up for our Free Trial to gain access to hundreds of attorney-vetted legal forms.
+Sign up for our Free Trial to gain access to hundreds of attorney-vetted legal template forms.